Skip to Main Content

 Accessibility & Disability Resource Centre

-The Accessibility & Disability Resource Centre (ADRC) can also provide assistive technology.
-They have a loan pool of resources and are also able to provide some training.
-The ADRC also manages the process of needs assessments for disabled students which can recommend assistive technology.
+The Accessibility & Disability Resource Centre (ADRC) manages the process of needs assessments for disabled students which can recommend assistive technology.
+They may also be able to provide some training.
 For further information see the Assistive Technology section of the ADRC website.

 Free assistive technology & productivity tools